 Both IEEE 802.1AE and 802.1X summarize their management objects in a UML diagram, provide a prose specification that matches and expands upon the UML, and specify SNMP MIBS that are intended to match the UML and prose.
-This section therefore considers the necessary changes to both the
+This section therefore considers the necessary changes to both the UML/prose and the 802.1X PAE and 802.1AE SecY MIBs35.

-None of the other co-resident actors can be elected Key Server in preference.
+34None of the other co-resident actors can be elected Key Server in preference.

-&lt;sup>34802.1X-2010 Clause 12, 12.5.
+31802.1X-2010 Clause 12, 12.5.

-&lt;sup>35If the actors are implemented and scheduled separately, and one of them is a potential key server, the best results will generally be obtained by scheduling that actor first on MKPDU reception.
+$^{^{32}}$ If the actors are implemented and scheduled separately, and one of them is a potential key server, the best results will generally be obtained by scheduling that actor first on MKPDU reception.

-$^{36}$ See 802.1X-2010 9.5.
+$^{^{33}}$ See 802.1X-2010 9.5.
 The default traffic class SC should be retained even if SCIs for other traffic class groups are added to or deleted from a running system, so this decision minimizes the potential disruption as well as avoiding the need for a management variable for the other SCs.
 P802.1Xbx D1.6 clarifies a number of other issues related to Key Server selection that are equally applicable to the single and multiple actor cases.